 Meet the Team: Jenna Ford, Jr. Designer

-Posted by Lindsay Wilson in Meet the Team
+Posted by Carolyn in Meet the Team

 Jenna Ford, Jr. Designer with Kawartha Lakes Construction, recalls “When I was 4 or 5, I was wandering around my family island on Stoney Lake and my grandmother told me about how my great-grandparents had done the same thing with her when she was my age,”.
 Jenna’s great-grandparents offered that “if my grandmother was willing to build a cottage when she was older, than they would give her a piece of property to do that.”
 Jenna’s grandmother went on to build a cottage on Stoney Lake and raised her family there.
 “That walk inspired me,” Jenna remembers.
 “I’ve always had that connection, that feeling that I’m meant to be on Stoney Lake.
 After that walk, I went back and designed my first cottage and fell in love with the creative process immediately.”